Offering Botox to New York Patients

 Using Botox to Reshape the Jaw

 Botoxcan be used to reshape the jaw line by injecting it into the Masseters (chewing muscles), which relaxes and weakens them.
 Once the muscles are weakened, they shrink in size along with the mandible (jaw bone).
-The change can be visibly dramatic.
+For many patients, this change can be visibly dramatic.
 The treatment involves three to five injections into each side of the face, into the Masseters.
 Even though the muscles are shrunk, it doesn’t mean they won’t work.
 The muscles will have to work harder to eat a large quantity for several days after the injection, but after ten days the muscles should return to full working capability while still remaining reduced and slimmer.

 Botox for Hyperhidrosis